 - Dune Buggies

-Unfortunately, recreational vehicles aren’t immune to accidents and damage, and some are actually more risky than a regular automobile.
+Unfortunately, recreational vehicles aren’t immune to accidents and damage, and some are actually more risky than a regular auto.
 That’s why it’s important to take recreational vehicle insurance as seriously as you would a good auto or home insurance policy.
-A great time relaxing can quickly turn tragic without proper coverage.
+A great time of R & R can quickly turn tragic without the proper coverages in place.

 - Medical Payments covers minor injuries and co-pays for you and your passengers, regardless of fault.

 - Uninsured and Underinsured Motorist Coverage pays for injuries to you and your passengers caused by a driver who has too little or no insurance.
 Unfortunately we’re not all on the same path when it comes to coverage, so protect yourself from others.

 - Property Damage Coverage for your recreational vehicle protects your toy if it’s damaged, even when it’s due to an act of nature

 - Total Loss Coverage

 - Rental Vehicle Coverage